jojozhuang/restful-api-aspnet/README.md

 Read portfolio [Game Store(Angular)](https://jojozhuang.github.io/portfolio/game-store-angular/) or [Game Store(React)](http://jojozhuang.github.io/portfolio/game-store-react/) to learn how these RESTful APIs are consumed by Angular and React applications.

 # Tutorial
-Read tutorial [Building RESTful APIs with ASP.NET Core](https://jojozhuang.github.io/tutorial/react/building-restful-apis-with-aspnet-core/) to learn how this RESTful API is built.
+Read tutorial [Building RESTful API with ASP.NET Core](https://jojozhuang.github.io/tutorial/restful/building-restful-api-with-aspnet-core/) to learn how this RESTful API is built.